asyncapi/website/markdown/blog/2023-mentorship-summary.md

 - **[Website UI Kit design/dev project](https://github.com/asyncapi/design-system/issues/4)**: Thanks to the success of this program, the AsyncAPI website got a design system, which is something we really wanted.
 Now whenever someone works on the website, there's a consistent way of doing things design-wise.
 - **[Simulator Desktop Application](https://github.com/asyncapi/community/issues/691)**:  The AsyncAPI simulator, which started as a project in GSoC '21 and was just a command-line tool, now has a version that works on desktops.
 Now it's easier for people to use it right from their computers.
 - **[Documenting how different protocols work with AsyncAPI](https://github.com/orgs/asyncapi/discussions/533)**: A group of four candidates embarked on a detailed project documenting the interaction between various protocols and AsyncAPI.
-Thanks to the program, they developed and published two series of tutorials covering how to use AsyncAPI with the [Kafka]([https://www.asyncapi.com/docs/tutorials/websocket](https://www.asyncapi.com/docs/tutorials/websocket)) and [Websocket]([https://www.asyncapi.com/docs/tutorials/websocket](https://www.asyncapi.com/docs/tutorials/websocket)) protocols.
+Thanks to the program, they developed and published two series of tutorials covering how to use AsyncAPI with the [Kafka](/docs/tutorials/kafka) which has gotten 3559 views since it release, and [Websocket](/docs/tutorials/websocket) protocols which has gotten 2689 views.
 - **[Add support for translations](https://github.com/asyncapi/website/issues/267)**: Thanks to the implementation of the i18n, the AsyncAPI website now supports translation.
 It will be easier to add support for multiple languages on the website.
 - **[Rewriting Nodejs template to react engine with support for AsyncAPI v3](https://github.com/asyncapi/nodejs-template/issues/133)**: We overhauled the template by the program's success, transitioning from Nunjucks to the React template engine.
 Additionally the template now supports new AsyncAPI v3.
 This makes the template much easier to extend in the future with new features.